fisothemes/TwinCat-Dynamic-Collections/README.md

 * 👍 **FB_Collections** - Abstract class/Function Block that all collections inherit, handles the passing internal errors to the outside world.
 Implements I_Collections.
 * 👍 **FB_List** - Python like List.
 Can store and operate lists of any size and type at runtime.
 Multi-type lists are supported.
 Implements I_List.
+* 👍 **FB_Array_List** - Same as FB_List except it's implementation uses a Dynamic Array instead of a Linked List.
+Can store and operate lists of any size and type at runtime.
+Multi-type lists are supported.
+Implements I_List.
 * 👍 **FB_Queue** - Standard Queue Data Struture.
 Can perform queue operations on any class/Function Block that implements I_List.
 Implements I_Queue.
 * 👍 **FB_Stack** - Standard Stack Data Struture.
 Can perform stack operations on any class/Function Block that implements I_List.
 Implements I_Stack.